eyeling

 Builtins

-Builtins are defined in eyeling-builtins.ttl and described in the HANDBOOK.
+Builtins are defined in eyeling-builtins.ttl and described in the Handbook (Chapter 11).

 npm test